 The quality and integrity of your sperm are vital factors in determining its motility, concentration and morphology.
 However, DNA fragmentation can damage sperm, and can be a contributor of subfertility and infertility.
-Sperm DNA fragmentation testing is a superior diagnostic and prognostic tool used to evaluate the degree of fragmentation of sperm.
+DNA fragmentation index (DFI) is a superior diagnostic and prognostic tool used to evaluate the degree of fragmentation of sperm.
 The procedure offers far better results than traditional tests, detecting details that reach beyond conventional methods.

-Sperm DNA fragmentation provides a clear picture on the viability of sperm based on the integrity of its DNA.
+Sperm DNA fragmentation provides a clear picture of the viability of sperm based on the integrity of its DNA.
 An early diagnosis can prevent unwanted stress and worry, with your fertility consultant personalising a treatment plan for you.

 By opting to seek a diagnosis, and subsequently, a treatment plan, you can save yourself from unfavourable outcomes usually associated with fragmented sperm.
 Sperm fragmentation has been found to lead to miscarriages and chromosomal abnormalities in offspring, amongst other risks.

 Is Calculating DNA Fragmentation Index of Sperm Right for Me?

 With a rise of reproductive toxicants lurking in various environmental quarters, sperm fragmentation is on an incline.
 Sperm DNA fragmentation could be a barrier to male fertility.
 The possibility of fragmented sperm exists even when other attributes like sperm motility, count and morphology are normal.
 If you and your partner are experiencing difficulty conceiving, consider consulting a fertility specialist to explore the DNA fragmentation index of your sperm (DFI).

 What Are the Steps of Calculating DNA Fragmentation Index of Sperm?

 The DNA fragmentation index of sperm (DFI) is gauged through a straightforward test, akin to a regular semen evaluation.